Medical consultation

 Malaysian jungle

-Although yellow fever is not present in Malaysia, authorities require a vaccination certificate for any traveler over one year old coming from a risk zone (Africa, South America) or having transited for more than 12 hours in an airport in those zones.
+Although yellow fever is not present in Malaysia, the authorities require a vaccination certificate for any traveller over the age of one arriving from a high-risk area (Africa, South America) or who has transited for more than 12 hours through an airport in those areas.

 Good to know:

-Since 2016, the administrative validity of yellow fever vaccination is recognized for life.
+Since 2016, the administrative validity of the yellow fever vaccination has been recognised for life.
 There is no need for a booster if you have already been vaccinated.

 Mosquitoes: Malaria and Dengue